Reading time: About 6 minutes

 Let go of the trash talk and tell yourself something positive and uplifting for a change.

 Finally, here is a provocative (in a good way) question to ask yourself:

-If I could improve just one aspect of my writing, what would I choose?
+If I could improve just one aspect of my writing to reduce my fear, what would I do?

-My video podcast last week addressed how to better manage your memoir.
-Or, see the transcript, and consider subscribing to my YouTube channel.
+My video podcast last week described how to build better LinkedIn connections.
+Go here to see the video or read the transcript, and you can also subscribe to my YouTube channel.
 If you have a question about writing you’d like me to address, be sure to send it to me by email, Twitter or Skype and I’ll try to answer it in the podcast.

-Does your fear hold you back from writing?
-How do you deal with it?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Nov.
-30/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join Disqus to post.
+How do you deal with your fear of writing?
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
+And congratulations to Rohi Shetty, the winner of this month’s book prize, for a Jan 30/23 comment on my blog.
+(Please send me your email address, Rohi!)
+Anyone who comments on today’s post (or any others) by Feb.
+28/23 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
+Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.
 It’s easy!